30+ Creative DIY Fairy Garden Ideas to enchant your yard and garden! Fairy gardens are a fun do-it-yourself craft & gardening project for all ages!

 This post may contain affiliate links.
 I will receive a small commission from these sales at no additional cost to you!

 Fairy gardens are a fun project that the whole family can join in on!
 Even the littlest members of your family can contribute something to the garden!

 If you’re looking for materials inspiration to create one of your very own, you’re going to love these charming fairy garden ideas.
 You’ll find loads of inspiration for making fairy houses, for containers to set your garden in, and even for accessories such as mushrooms, wishing wells, and doors to go in your fairy garden.

-Fairy gardens aren’t just spring projects, though.
-We’ve managed to find some really awesome fall and Christmas fairy gardens that should get the wheels turning in your head to update your display throughout every season!
+Fairy gardens aren’t just Summer and Spring projects, though.
+We’ve managed to find some really awesome Fall and Christmas fairy gardens that should get the wheels turning in your head to update your display throughout every season!

 Charming DIY Fairy Garden Ideas

 These are the very best fairy garden ideas from around the web!
 You’re sure to find the perfect choice for your next fairy garden design here.